Berkeley-CS61B/website-sp24/projects/proj2a/index.md

 our tool to discover interesting things will require visualization.

-The `main.PlotDemo` provides example code that uses your `NGramMap` to generate a visual plot showing the relative frequency of the words cat and dog between 1900 and 1950.
+The `main.PlotDemo` provides example code that uses your `NGramMap` to generate a visual plot showing the weighted popularity history of the words cat and dog between 1900 and 1950.
 Try running it.
 If your `NGramMap` class is correct, you should see a very long string printed to your console that might look something like:

     iVBORw0KGg...